Diabetes and Nutrition Classes

 - TAKE CONTROL NOW!
 Learn the basics of diabetes, checking blood sugars, treating highs and lows, and managing your medications.

 - NOW WHAT DO I EAT?
 Learn what foods contain carbohydrates and fiber and get started on meal planning.

 - STILL IN CONTROL!
 Learn how exercise can help control diabetes and how to reduce the risks of diabetes related complications.

 - HEART HEALTHY NUTRITION: Learn how to dine out, keep your blood glucose in target AND eat for a healthy heart.

 Class series are offered on Mondays from 3:30 to 5:30 pm, Tuesdays from 1:30 to 3:30 pm and Fridays from 9:30 to 11:30 am.

 Additional dates and times are available.

 Classes are billed to your insurance.
 Please note some insurances require a referral from your Primary Care Physician.

 Other Diabetes Classes

 - Preventing Diabetes: This one-hour class is hosted by a diabetes educator and discusses factors leading to diabetes.
 The session will explore lifestyle changes to prevent diabetes and improve overall health.
-Classes are free but reservations are requested.
-Visit the Calendar to view class dates and times and to register; or call 410-787-4940.
+Classes are currently being offered online via Zoom.
+Classes are free but reservations are required.
+Visit the Calendar to view class dates and times and call 410-787-4940 to register.